citp/privacy-policy-historical/c/ca/car/carwow.co.uk.md

-> *The following text is extracted and transformed from the carwow.co.uk privacy policy that was archived on 2018-10-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181010050108id_/https%3A//www.carwow.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the carwow.co.uk privacy policy that was archived on 2019-04-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190416115624id_/https%3A//www.carwow.co.uk/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | carwow

-carwow.co.uk, carwow.fr, carwow.es, and carwow.de provide an online service owned and operated by carwow Ltd or its subsidiary companies (“carwow”, “we” or “us”).Please take the time to review this privacy statement which explains the information that carwow collects about you, how we use it, and your rights in relation to that information.
+carwow.co.uk, carwow.es, and carwow.de provide an online service owned and operated by carwow Ltd or its subsidiary companies (“carwow”, “we” or “us”).Please take the time to review this privacy statement which explains the information that carwow collects about you, how we use it, and your rights in relation to that information.

-carwow Ltd of 2nd Floor, 10 Bressenden Place, London, SW1E 5DH, United Kingdom is the data controller of the personal information collected via or in connection with our websites, carwow.co.uk, carwow.fr and carwow.de (the “Websites”).
+carwow Ltd of 2nd Floor, 10 Bressenden Place, London, SW1E 5DH, United Kingdom is the data controller of the personal information collected via or in connection with our websites, carwow.co.uk and carwow.de (the “Websites”).

 ##  What personal information do we collect about you?